Medical Policy: 02.04.45

 “The evidence regarding the effect of OVA1 and ROMA and effects on health outcomes is indirect and based on studies of diagnostic performance of the tests in patients undergoing surgery for adnexal masses.
 Although the studies show improvements in sensitivity and worsening of specificity with use of the tests in conjunction with clinical assessment, there are problems in concluding that these results improved health outcomes.
 The clinical assessment performed in the studies is not well characterized.
 Although OVA1 improves sensitivity, specificity declines so much that most patients test positive.
 ROMA does not improve the sensitivity of testing to a great extent.
 Underlying these issues is uncertainty regarding whether there would be actual health benefits based on altering patient referral based on these tests.
 Whether use of OVA1 or ROMA improves the net health outcome or is as beneficial as other diagnostic strategies has not been demonstrated.
 Referring all patients to a physician with expertise in staging and debulking ovarian cancer is a reasonable clinical alternative with no harm.”

-The OVA1 and ROMA tests have both been analytically validated and clinical performance has been reported in prospective multicenter clinical studies.
-Changes in the observed sensitivity and negative predictive value testing compared with clinical assessment has been small and of uncertain diagnostic value.
-Studies on the diagnostic accuracy of these tests compared with other diagnostic tools have had mixed findings, but not report that these tests are superior to other risk prediction tools that use standard clinical information or single markers.
+The evidence for use of proteomics-based testing (OVA1 test and ROMA test) in conjunction with clinical assessment in patients who have adnexal masses undergoing surgery includes studies assessing the technical performance and diagnostic accuracy of the tests.
+Relevant outcomes are overall survival and test accuracy.
+OVA1 is intended to be used in patients for whom clinical assessment does not indicate cancer.
+ROMA is intended to be used in conjunction with clinical assessment, but no specific method has been defined.
+Studies on the diagnostic accuracy of these tests compared with other diagnostic tools have had mixed findings, but do not report that these tests are superior to other risk prediction tools that use standard clinical information or single markers.
 No studies have been performed that directly evaluated the impact on patient management e.g. referral patterns, and no studies have evaluated the impact on health outcomes.
 As a result of the evidence in the medical literature, these tests are considered investigational pending more information about their performance and impact on outcomes.

 Practice Guidelines and Position Statements